codefellows/seattle-java-401d2/01-java-testing-primitives-control-flow/README.md

 - Review of Git workflow
 - Lab intro

+## Our Git Workflow

+English description:
+- Create the repo (maybe on GitHub)
+- Use clone link to run `git clone`
+- MAKE SURE MASTER HAS AN INITIAL COMMIT
+  - .gitignore file
+- Check out a branch (separate your features! keep master clean!)
+- write some code :D
+- `add, commit` (still in the feature branch)
+  - have a good commit message
+- `push` to the feature branch on GitHub
+- Make a pull request on GitHub to your master branch
+  - get feedback, fix stuff
+- Merge the pull request
+- `git checkout master`
+- `git pull` on your master branch locally
+- go back to "Check out a branch" and repeat forever

 ## Git and GitHub Warmup
 1. Draw a diagram of how git and GitHub work.
 Include your computer and GitHub (in the cloud), each of which has both a master branch and a feature branch.
 Include arrows for how the code moves when performing each of these actions:
   - add